-Offset mortgage: an offset mortgage helps to reduce the overall interest you pay by offsetting your savings against the outstanding balance of your mortgage.
-But this does mean you won’t be gaining any interest on your savings during the deal
+Offset mortgage – an offset mortgage helps to reduce the overall interest you pay by offsetting your savings against the outstanding balance of your mortgage.
+But this means you won’t be gaining any interest on your savings during the deal

 Fixed-rate mortgages have an interest rate that stays the same for a set period.
 This could be anything from two to ten years.
-Your repayments are the same every month and you don't need to fear fluctuations in interest rates.
+Your mortgage payments are the same every month and you don't need to worry about fluctuations in interest rates.

 If you choose to leave the deal before the end of the fixed term, most will charge you a penalty.
 This is known as an early repayment charge (ERC).

-For standard variable-rate (SVR) mortgages, each lender has an SVR that they can move when they like.
+For standard variable-rate (SVR) mortgages, each lender has a SVR that they can move when they like.
 In reality, this tends to roughly follow the Bank of England's base rate movements.
-SVRs can be anything from two to five percentage points above the base rate (or higher) and they can vary massively between lenders.
+SVRs can be anything from two to five percentage points above the base rate (or higher).
+They can also vary massively between lenders.

 The other type of variable mortgage is a discount mortgage.
-Rather than being linked to the Bank of England base rate, discounts are linked to the lender's standard variable rate (SVR).
+Rather than being linked to the Bank of England base rate (like a tracker mortgage), discounts are linked to the lender's standard variable rate (SVR).
 For example, if the SVR is 4.50% with a discount of 1%, the payable mortgage rate is 3.50%.
 If the SVR rose to 5.50%, the pay rate would rise to 4.50%.

 The problem with discounts is that SVR changes are at the lender's discretion.
 So, your mortgage payments could change even if there has been no alteration in the Bank of England base rate.
 What's more, even if the SVR changes following a move in the base rate, there is no guarantee that it will increase or decrease by the same amount.

-As a result, trackers are usually seen as more transparent than discounted deals and are often seen as being fairer for the borrower.
+As a result, trackers are usually seen as more transparent than discounted deals.
+They are also often seen as being fairer for the borrower.

 For example, when the base rate fell from 5.00% to 0.50% between October 2008 and March 2009, Lloyds TSB was the only top-20 lender to reduce its SVR by the full 4.50%.
 All the others cut their rates by less.